ianna/PyHEP.dev-2024-bridging-python-and-julia/README.md

 <img src="img/IRIS-HEP%20logo.png" width="200" align="right"/>
 </div>

-# PyHEP.dev 2024: Bridging Python and Julia for Enhanced Data Analysis
+# PyHEP.dev 2024:<br>Bridging Python and Julia for Enhanced Data Analysis

 Let’s discuss the exciting world of combining Python and Julia for data analysis for high-energy physics (HEP) and other data-intensive fields.